How Light Pollution Filters Work

 How It works

-As the light passes through the filter it selectively blocks specific areas of the light spectrum that most commonly cause that orange/yellow glow.
+As the light passes through the filter it selectively blocks specific areas of the light spectrum that most commonly cause that orange/yellow color spike.
 The light transmission chart below illustrates what parts of the color spectrum that are blocked by the filter and what colors pass through.

 It is really important to note that this filter is not adding blue or changing the color of the scene.
 It is literally stopping specific areas of the color spectrum from passing through the filter.
 The camera never sees that light or color.